 The Certificate 3 Guarantee gives eligible individuals the opportunity to complete a full certificate III level qualification that leads to a job outcome or career advancement.
 To do this, the Queensland Government subsidises the cost of training for eligible students and provides greater choice by allowing more training providers to deliver government subsidised training.

-The investment priority or importance of the training determines the size of the government subsidy.
+The investment priority or importance of the training determines the value of the government subsidy.
 Training in vocational areas that align with important economic and industry skill needs receives a higher government subsidy.
 A higher subsidy is also paid to support participation by disadvantaged learners (concessional students) and for local delivery into country and remote areas in Queensland, and in Cape York and the Torres Strait.

 Can any training provider deliver Certificate 3 Guarantee courses?

 Only training providers approved by the Department of Employment, Small Business and Training to deliver training and assessment services can deliver subsidised courses through the Certificate 3 Guarantee program.
-The department's approved training providers are called Skills Assure suppliers.
+These approved training providers are called Skills Assure Suppliers.

 Am I eligible for Certificate 3 Guarantee if I hold an overseas qualification?

-As part of the assessment process to determine if a prospective student meets all eligibility criteria to undertake Queensland Government subsidised training, the training provider must make an informed judgment about the person's education qualification gained overseas and whether it would enable the person to gain or qualify for their desired employment in Queensland.
-The training provider must clearly document their reasons for how they arrived at that opinion or evaluation, and be able to present this information at audit.
+As part of the assessment process to determine if you meet all eligibility criteria to undertake Queensland Government subsidised training, the training provider must make an informed judgment about the qualification you gained overseas and whether it would enable you to gain or qualify for your desired employment in Queensland.
+The training provider must clearly document their reasons for how they arrived at that opinion or evaluation and be able to present this information at audit.